 - Political Science

 Lauren is originally from the Dayton, Ohio area.
 She earned her bachelor’s in Middle Childhood Education (2012) and master’s in Student Affairs in Higher Education Administration (2014), both from Wright State University.
 In addition to advising, she also teaches Basic Career Development for students looking to explore majors and begin career exploration as well as posts to the school’s Twitter page (HSS_IUEast).
 Lauren previously worked at Wright State University and Ohio State University working in offices ranging from admissions, academic advising, and career development.
-She is an active member of the National Career Development Association.
-Lauren enjoys taking yoga classes at Beatree Yoga Studio, visiting with friends, and travelling.
+She is an active member of the National Career Development Association and the Career Development Professionals of Indiana.
+Lauren enjoys taking yoga classes at Journey's Yoga Studio, visiting with friends, and travelling.

 Lauren’s Advising Philosophy